MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ## Status codes

-Status codes demonstrate the final status of the scan/migration tasks.
+Status codes provide the final status of the scan and migration tasks.

 |Status Code |Message |
 |:-----|:-----|